 - RAM: A single 4GB RAM-card is likely enough when first getting started.

 For a comparison table of the most efficient and best GPUs on the market in 2018, check out this CoinTelegraph article.

-And, if you’re really serious about building your own Ethereum mining rig, this article explaining how to build a universal mining rig for Ethash algorithm coins is a great place to start.
+And, if you’re really serious about building your own Ethereum mining rig, this article which explains how to build a universal mining rig for the Ethash algorithm coins, is a great place to start.

 Purchasing an Ethereum Mining Rig

 Check out cryptocompare.com if you’re curious about what an Ethereum mining rig costs, along with the “payback period” for you to break even.
-For example, this 168MH/s Ethereum mining rig is going for a cool Usd $2,252, and boasts a nearly 24,000 day payback period, meaning users who purchase such rig will be earning roughly $3 per month in Ethereum or $35 per year.
+For example, this 170MH/s Ethereum mining rig is going for a cool US $1,521, and boasts a nearly 131-day payback period, meaning users who purchase such rigs will break even in 131 days or roughly over four months.
+In addition, they will be earning roughly $491 per month or $5,977 per year in ETH.